 5. Simple application: Take advantage of doorstep document collection for a smooth process.

-6. Balance transfer facility: Move your existing home loan and get a top-up loan with better terms.
+6. Balance transfer facility: Move your existing home loan and get home loan balance transfer with better terms.

 Ready to take the next step?
 Explore Bajaj Housing Finance Home Loan today.
+You may already be eligible, check your pre-approved offers by entering your mobile number and OTP.

-Guides to Check Bhoomi RTC and Land Records
+Guides to check Bhoomi RTC and land records

-Bhoomi RTC and Land Records |
+Bhoomi RTC and land records |

 Description |